 If you live in the community, have a plan in place so you can continue to access care, like nursing, attendant, or mental health services.
-If you will need access to providers and services no matter what, have a plan so that - if you are displaced or have to shelter in place for an extended amount of time - you will still have access to what you need.
-If displaced telehealth services might be an option, or if you receive services in your home, talk to your provider and see if supports can remain with you.
+If you will need access to providers and services no matter what, have a plan so that - if you are displaced - you will still have access to what you need.
+Another thing you can do to have access to healthcare is to arrange for telehealth services ahead of time.